zqianem/vitepress-python-editor/docs/index.md

 ## Next steps

-- [Install and config](/install-and-config): steps to begin adding the editor to your own VitePress project
+- [Installation](/installation): steps to begin adding the editor to your own VitePress project
 - [Usage](/usage):  see how the editor is invoked from within `.md` files